AJschoons/ParkFinder/README.md

 # Design Decisions

-Much of the code for the Park Finder app is designed around Delegation and State Machines.
+Much of the code for the Park Finder app is designed around Delegation, Singletons, State Machines, and typical Model-View-Controller.
+I tried sticking to "skinny view controllers."
 Probably the best example of this can be seen in MapViewController.
 It is the main view controller the user interacts with, however is only ~200 lines despite being responsible for a Google Map and table of parks.

-I  generally favored Storyboards because I like how they make the UI flow visibly clear, and lower the amount of boilerplate code needed.
+Generally I favor Storyboards because I like how they make the UI flow visibly clear, and lower the amount of boilerplate code needed.
+For small teams and independent projects I think they are the way to go.

 ### Google Map + Interaction Management